miksut/deep_learning/README.md

 # Deep Learning

 This repository hosts some implementations of prominent Deep Learning concepts.
-These implementations come in form of Python scripts and can be found in the folder `src/`.
-Concretely, the folder contains the following scripts:
+These implementations come in form of Python scripts and can be found in the folder [`src/`](https://github.com/miksut/deep_learning/tree/main/src).
+Concretely, the folder contains the scripts as listed below.
+In general, all scripts can be executed via a CLI by first navigating to the project's root folder and then running the script as `python .\src\<SCRIPT_NAME>`.
+Note that some scripts require additional arguments (see the respective sections below).

 ---
 -  `00_perceptron.py`: Implementation of a simple perceptron (that operates on 2-dimensional data) and a learning rule.
 Concretely, the learning process begins by randomly initializing the perceptron's weights $\vec w$.
 Then, a training sample $\vec x$ and its associated class target $t \in$ {-1, 1} are chosen and the class is predicted: $y = \vec w^{T}\vec x$.
 If wrongly classified (i.e., $y \cdot t < 0$), the weights are updated as $\vec w = \vec w + t \cdot \vec x$.